007: Quantum of Solace: Plot

-The game begins with James Bond kidnapping Mr. White, a member of the previously unknown criminal-terrorist organization Quantum.
-While he and M interrogate White, they are attacked by the traitorous MI6 agent Henry Mitchell, who is killed by Bond while White escapes.
-Later, Bond spies on a meeting of Quantum members and photographs them; among them is Dominic Greene, a well-known environmentalist.
+The game begins with MI6 agent James Bond kidnapping Mr. White, a member of the previously unknown criminal-terrorist organization Quantum.
+While he and M interrogate White, they are attacked by the traitorous MI6 agent Craig Mitchell, who is killed by Bond while White escapes.
+Later, Bond spies on a meeting of Quantum members at the Bregenz Opera House and photographs them; among them is Dominic Greene, a well-known environmentalist.

 The game jumps forward to Bond crashlanding in Bolivia, where Greene is trying to buy land.
-By this time, Bond has met Camille Montes who is seeking vengeance against General Medrano, who is trying to overthrow the Bolivian government.
+By this time, Bond has met Camille Montes, who is seeking vengeance against General Medrano, who is trying to overthrow the Bolivian government.
 Bond learns that Medrano killed Camille's family, and this is why she wants revenge.
-Bond opens up to Camille about the death of his former lover Vesper Lynd, recounting the events of Casino Royale.
-The player follows through the plot of Casino Royale, from Bond chasing Mollaka through Madagascar, Bond infiltrating the Science Center to kill Dimitrios, saving Skyfleet from Carlos, killing Bliss en route to Montenegro, meeting Vesper, saving Le Chiffre from Steven Obanno and his men, saving Vesper from Le Chiffre, and finally confronting Vesper and Gettler in Venice where Vesper dies, at which point it flashes back to the present.
+Bond opens up to Camille about the death of his former lover Vesper Lynd, recounting his experience during the events of Casino Royale: chasing Mollaka through Madagascar, infiltrating the Miami Science Center to kill Dimitrios, saving Skyfleet from Carlos at Miami International Air Port, killing Bliss en route to Montenegro, meeting Vesper, saving Le Chiffre from Steven Obanno and his men at the Casino, saving Vesper from Le Chiffre, and finally confronting Vesper and Gettler in Venice where Vesper dies, at which point the game flashes back to the present.

 Bond and Camille soon arrive at a hotel in the middle of the Bolivian desert.
 There, Greene and Medrano are discussing the land that Greene wants to buy; Greene will fund Medrano's attempt to overthrow the government in exchange for the land that he wants.
-Bond and Camille break up the meeting; Camille then kills Medrano while Bond kills Greene.
+Bond and Camille break up the meeting; Camille kills Medrano while Bond kills Greene.
 During the fight, the hotel's fuel cells are ignited; Bond and Camille manage to escape from the hotel before it explodes.
 They leave the area in an MI6 helicopter.
-In the closing scene, it is revealed that Mr. White and Guy Haines are looking at MI6 debriefings and updates on 007's missions.
-The game ends with a scene of Bond outside the house telling M that he's going in.
+In the closing scene, it is revealed that Mr. White and Guy Haines are reviewing MI6 debriefings and updates on 007's missions.
+The game ends with a scene of Bond outside the house telling M that he is going in.

 Gameplay

-PlayStation 3, Xbox 360, Wii and PC

-The seventh-gen version of the game is a first-person shooter, similar to other games like Call of Duty (also developed by Treyarch, using a modified version of the IW game engine that was used for Call of Duty games at the time), but the game switches to third-person when taking cover, as well as featuring additional takedown mechanics and quick-time events.
-The Wii version of the game features controls tailored towards its Wii Remote controller, and features split screen offline multiplayer with up to 4-players, which the other versions lack.